Landscape boards committed to reconciliation and First Nations partnerships

-“We have committed to learn from and with our First Nations partners, actively seek their ideas and support their aspirations," he said.
+“We have committed to learn from and with our First Nations partners, actively seek their ideas and support their aspirations.

 “Each of the nine Landscape SA regions encompass rich and diverse cultural stories and histories.
 Through signing this statement each board is committing to build stronger relationships with Aboriginal people and organisations in SA, and supporting their greater economic prosperity and wellbeing.
 Ultimately, we are committed to looking after our land, water and people together.

-“We have worked with First Nations authorities to ensure the statement genuinely honours the intent of reconciliation and the ‘Closing the Gap’ principles, and reflects our pledge to deliver."
+“We have worked with First Nations authorities to ensure the statement genuinely honours the intent of reconciliation and the ‘Closing the Gap’ principles, and reflects our pledge to deliver” he said.

 The statement stipulates that through respectful cross-cultural knowledge sharing, and long-term conversations, the boards commit to implementing actions that will see board members, staff and Aboriginal people working together to manage, protect and restore their region’s landscapes.